AppleGreen Cottage

 Step 6 - Sewing

 Topstitch along the edges of the (narrower) accent strip of fabric to finish the handles.
-Like before, use a long stitch length for neater seam.
+Like before, use a long stitch length for a neater seam.

 Your beautiful handles are finished!
 The only thing left is to install them to your main bag pieces.